| Rome Guide | Sleeping | Contact Us |

 In 52BC Pompey has himself elected consul and allignes himself with the Senate against Julius Caesar.
 Caesar is ordered to disband his army but he refuses and enters Italy with his men - "Alea Jacta Est".
 The civil war begins (49BC).

-reforms and public works but was stabbed to death by Crassius, Brutus and
+In february 44BC Caesar is named dictator for life.
+He initiates much needed reforms and public works but was stabbed to death by Crassius, Brutus and others on the ides of March (15th March 44BC).

 The power gap left by Caesar was promptly filled by the murderers who wished to hand power back to the Senate but Caesar's friend and leftenant Marcus Antonius was quick to rally public sentiment against them and in so doing took a considerable amount of power himself, including much needed consent of Caesar's troops.
 Unfortunately Caesar's written will left power to his nephew Octavian (aka Emperor Augustus).
 A triumvirate is set up but soon falls apart leaving Octavian with power in Italy and Europe vs. Mark Anthony and his consort Cleopatra (and her son with Julius Caesar remember).